JWST Catches a Strongly Gravitationally Lensed AGN In Transition from Type II to Type I: Abstract

 \section{Abstract}

 JWST has enabled the discovery of a statistical sample of obscured (type II) active galactic nuclei (AGN) at cosmic noon.
-Studies comparing those type II AGN with type I AGN at that epoch have reinforced the long-standing idea of an evolutionary link between those classes of objects.
-Mergers, the idea goes, disturb the morphologies and angular momentum of galaxies.
-The disruption of angular momentum allows material to be funneled toward galactic cores, sparking AGN activity and potentially also a burst of star-formation.
+Studies comparing those type II AGN with type I AGN at that epoch have reinforced the long-standing idea of an evolutionary link between those AGN classes.
+Mergers disturb the morphologies of galaxies and disrupt their angular momentum, funneling material toward galactic cores to spark AGN activity and central star formation.
 That material enshrouds the galactic nucleus, leading to a type II AGN.
-Later, AGN feedback clears the circumnuclear dust, leading to a transition into a type I AGN, and also quenches star formation.
-If this is a common outcome, a class of intermediate objects should exist.
-Such objects would be somewhat disturbed and dusty and sit below the star-forming galaxy main sequence, and their star-formation histories would show an increase in star-formation at around the time of the suspected merger.
-We present new JWST observations of SDSSJ2222+2745, a strongly lensed AGN at z=2.801.
-The lensing magnification enables a detailed study of the host galaxy spanning the rest-ultraviolet through near infrared.
-JWST and HST photometry, morphological models, and models of the host's spectral energy distribution reveal that SDSSJ2222+2745 is actively transitioning from a type II to type I AGN.
-Catching a lensed AGN at this special evolutionary phase makes SDSSJ2222+2745 a unique laboratory to study the physical processes involved in the transition and their relationships to the AGN and the host galaxy at incredible spatial-resolution down to about 20pc at z=2.801.
+Later, AGN feedback clears the circumnuclear dust, leading to a transition into a type I AGN, while possibly quenching star formation.
+Objects undergoing this transition would be somewhat disturbed and somewhat dusty and sit below the star-forming galaxy (SFG) main sequence.
+Their star-formation histories would show an increase in star-formation at around the time of the suspected merger.
+We present new JWST observations of SDSSJ\,2222$+$2745, a strongly lensed AGN at z=2.801.
+JWST and HST photometry of the host galaxy spanning the rest-ultraviolet to near infrared, along with morphological models and models of the host's spectral energy distribution, reveal that SDSSJ\,2222$+$2745 is mildly asymmetric (somewhat disturbed), has $A_{V}\sim0.8$ (somewhat dusty), lies below the SFG main sequence, and has an uptick in star-formation in the relatively recent past (200-500 Myr ago).
+We conclude that it is likely in transition from type II to I. Its lensing magnification makes it a unique laboratory for studying the physical processes involved in such transitions at cosmic noon.

 \keywords{AGN host galaxies (2017), Active galactic nuclei (16), Strong gravitational lensing (1643)}